 There are many types of head and neck cancer.
-Here's an overview of the types and which areas they affect:
+Here's an overview of common types and which areas they affect:

 Cancer of the hypopharynx.
-Cancer cells are found in the tissues in the bottom part of the throat, behind the voice box.
+Cancer cells are found in the tissues in the bottom part of the throat, behind and beside the voice box.

 Cancer of the nasopharynx.
 Cancer cells are found in the tissues of the upper part of the throat, behind the nose.

 Cancer of the oropharynx.
-Cancer cells are found in the back of the middle part of the throat.
+Cancer cells are found in the back of the mouth or the middle part of the throat.

 Cancer of the paranasal sinus and nasal cavity.
 Cancer cells are found in the tissues in the small hollow spaces around the nose, known as the paranasal sinus and nasal cavity.
 The nasal cavity is just behind the nose.